abahari/frontend-starter-kit/README.md

 $ cd project

 # Install Gulp, Bower and babel-cli, if you haven't already.
-$ npm install -g gulp-cli babel-cli bower
+$ npm install -g gulp-cli babel-cli bower assemble

 # Installs all the dependencies.
 $ npm install